 Jamie Oliver 5 Ingredients Marseilles Fish Soup

-• 1 large bulb of fennel (with leafy tops, if possible)
+• 1 large bulb of fennel (with leafy tops if you can get them)

 • 600g ripe tomatoes